AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 - Browsing search results now uses infinite scrolling, the first 50 assets load initially, with more appended as you scroll.

-### Select path dialog (Repository, collections )
+### Select path dialog

-- Each folder node loads its sub folders 50 assets, with a **Load More** appended when more assets exist.
+- Each folder node loads its sub folders 50 assets, with a **Load more** appended when more assets exist.
 - When the dialog opens navigated to a specific target path, the tree auto-expands from root to target.
 Ancestor folders along the way load at a larger 500-item page size; the target folder loads at the standard 50-item size.
-- If a page fails to load, a **Load More – Retry** row appears in its place.
+- If a page fails to load, a **Load more – Retry** row appears in its place.

 **Parent topic:**[Introduction to the Editor](web-editor.md)